Tokenizer / Runtime / Multimodal / Security-Aware / Phase 2 Candidate / Phase 3 Technical Review

 Image · audio · video · shared / bridged token space

-This is not just multimodal theory.
-The system already moved into real image/audio/video attachment and validator-backed refresh, while honestly preserving the remaining open gaps.
+This is not presented as final multimodal validation.
+The internal review path has moved into real image/audio/video attachment and internal validator-backed refresh, while honestly preserving the remaining open gaps.

 Attached mediaAnchor disciplineRefresh path